coder/docs/setup/kubernetes/local-preview.md

 ## Option 1: Kind

+**Note:** The kind script installs Coder v1.18.1 and is currently incompatible with Coder v1.21.

 To install Coder, run:

 ```console
 curl -fsSL https://coder.com/try.sh | PORT="80" sh -s --
 ```

-> Note: you can edit the value of `PORT` to control where the Coder dashboard
+> You can edit the value of `PORT` to control where the Coder dashboard will be
-> will be available.
-However, dev URLs will only work when `PORT` is set to
+> available.
+However, dev URLs will only work when `PORT` is set to `80`.
-> `80`.

 When the installation process completes, you'll see the URL and login credentials you need to access Coder: